With some limitations, you may take courses from other UC Berkeley departments and schools and apply the credits to your MBA graduation requirement.

 You also may take upper-division language courses (numbered 100-199) for full credit, either for a letter grade or an S/U basis.

-To request permission to take lower-division language courses, submit a written proposal that outlines how the language program complements your career objectives to the MBA Program Director.
+To request permission to take lower-division language courses, submit a written proposal that outlines how the language program complements your career objectives to the Assistant Dean, Full-Time MBA Program.